code42/py42/docs/userguides/departingemployee.md

+# Departing Employees

-# Add or Remove Users From the Departing Employees List
+## Add or Remove Users From the Departing Employees List

 Use py42 to quickly and easily manage users on the Departing Employees list.
 This guide describes how to add users to and remove users from the Departing Employees list.